Summary

 Notable Quotes

-"Our job as leaders is about transforming the entire company."
+"Our job as leaders is not just running the design function, but transforming the entire company culture."

 "Building relationships with our internal partners may well be the highest leverage aspect of our jobs."

-"A society in a world that's designed is better than one that's simply built."
+"A society that is designed is better than one that is simply built."

 More Videos